ImpostorJD/SampleComposeAppJDT/README.md

 ## What to expect?
 Since this is a simple project, it will not be too complex.
 Feel free to comment out improvements and bugs that you may find.
 Criticisms and suggestions are welcomed :).

+##Test update